alexmullins/dsa/README.md

 How can someone exploit this?
 If an attacker can somehow get a server to accept and use a malformed DSA key to Verify a signature, he/she can influence the server to become stuck crunching away at a large exponentiation problem thereby causing a denial of service (DOS).
 Since SSH uses DSA as a signature scheme in its client authentication protocol, this seems like a perfect server candidate to try this exploit out against.
 Let's imagine up a scenario in which this could happen.

 A small Git hosting provider allows its users to authenticate with SSH keys to its service and their SSH server is coded in Go.
 To bring down this service an attacker could create numerous fake accounts and upload malformed DSA keys for use in the SSH authentication.
 All these keys will have their parameter P set to 0.
-An attacker could then start hundreds of such connections to the server causing system resources to be locked up leading to an effective DOS.
+An attacker could then start hundreds of such SSH client connections to the server causing system resources to be locked up leading to an effective DOS.

 Let's test out that scenario.